Congratulations on your forthcoming marriage!

 Looking to get married at Town Hall?

-With the curret rise in active COVID-19 cases in Ontario and surrounding area and to assist in keeping our community and staff safe, the Town of Collingwood has postponed this service until further notice.
+With the current Provincial orders in place with respect to COVID-19 and to assist in keeping our community and staff safe, the Town of Collingwood has postponed this service until further notice.
 If you have a ceremony already booked with us, a Clerk Services representative will be in touch with you.

 If you are looking to get married, a list of marriage officiants is provided on the Service Ontario website and through conatcting 211 at the links provided below.